Latest update: 18 October 2019

 The new rules allow each EU Member State to choose to continue its current national rules for the operation of model aircraft without any major changes by providing a national authorisation for activities in the framework of model aircraft clubs and associations.
 The EU rules thus allow current national rules for aeromodelling to continue to apply, but that choice needs to be made at the national level by the authorities of each EU Member State.
 Without such national authorisation, pilots will fly under the EU-wide rules for unmanned aircraft under the “open category”.
 These rules contain a range of severe restrictions.

 NEW: On 10 October EASA finally published its Acceptable Means of Compliance (AMC) and Guidance materials (GM) for the Regulation on UAS operations in the open and specific category.These provide a series of tools to assist national authorities with the implementation of the new legislation.
+On 4 March 2020 EASA published its so-called “easy access rules”, containing the EU legislation and the AMC and GM.

 During the discussions on the draft rules a number of European model aircraft associations (including the Swiss Aeromodelling Federation (SMV), whom the author advises), worked hard to obtain a liberal set of EU-wide rules for the operation of model aircraft.
 Unfortunately, already early on in the negotiations it became clear that the vast majority of EU Member States as well as the European Aviation Safety Agency (EASA) were aiming for a strict set of rules, including a 120m height limitation and training and examination requirements.
 It was also clear that these rules would not be taking into account the requirements of aeromodelling and there was no support for an EU-wide liberal regime for aeromodelling.
 Pressure from the European Parliament however led to Member States and EASA opening up to a separate exemption to allow model aircraft activities in the context of clubs and associations to continue under existing national rules, in view of their solid safety record.